-- Available-for-sale financial assets, financial assets and liabilities (including derivative instruments) certain classes of property and investment property - measured at fair value; and - Assets held for sale measured at fair value less cost of disposal.
+- Available-for-sale financial assets, financial assets and liabilities (including derivative instruments) certain classes of property - measured at fair - Assets held for sale measured at fair value less cost of disposal.

 All figures are rounded to the nearest EUR million, except when otherwise indicated.